 In the winter, New Mexico enjoys another form of lift called mountain lee wave, or just wave lift.
 Oscillating rivers of air create standing waves which sailplanes can use to fly to spectacular heights.
 The New Mexico state altitude record is 36,000 feet!
 The world record is over 50,000 feet.
-Because this wave is usually very gentle and smooth, catching the wave can be a very serene experience.
+This wave is usually very gentle and smooth.